 NJPW sponsors were upset that he had dressed as Agent 47 from the Hitman series for the January 4th Tokyo Dome show and threatened to pull their sponsorship.
 To appease them, NJPW had no choice but to release him shortly afterwards.

 Serious Business: Wrestling is serious business for LowKi, not only is he a stickler for kayfabe, but his character is always played straight.

-Signature Move: A sequence of back handsprings into a face kick called tidal crush.
+Signature Move: A cartwheel into a face kick called Tidal Crush.
 A kick to the back of a bent over opponent's head executed by stretching his leg upwards and letting it fall, followed by rubbing his bald head.
-An elevated cloverleaf he calls the final four.
-The Matrix dodge, bite of the dragon (hanging inverted face lock), black magic (a shining wizard feint), and he is also somewhat known for using the key clasher in Ring Of Honor and Zero One.
+An elevated cloverleaf he calls the Final Four.
+The Matrix dodge, The Bite of the Dragon (hanging inverted facelock), rolling wheel kick/rolling koppu kick, Black Magic (a shining wizard feint), and he is also somewhat known for using the Ki Crusher in Ring Of Honor and ZERO-ONE.

 Small Name, Big Ego: Though he is undeniably talented, many reports from the various indy promotions he has worked for has painted him as an egomaniac with a very high opinion of himself.

 Tournament Arc: At ECWA's fifth Super 8, Low Ki defeated American Dragon in the finals.
 In APW's king of the indies tournament they met again in the finals and American Dragon won.